Axway/unified-catalog-integrations/azure/AzureToUnifiedCatalogIntegration.md

 ![Azure API Management Service](https://github.com/Axway/unified-catalog-integrations/blob/master/images/AzureAPIManagementService.png).

+ You can run `amplify central azure-extension config` to see the azure-extension configuration.

 **3. Generate AMPLIFY Central resources**`

 The generate command will create AMPLIFY Central resource files for your configured Azure instances.
 These files will be generated into either `./resources` or the directory you configured with the `--output-dir` configuration setting.